C0rine/InitialsGAN/ACGAN/Report.md

 (Shitty) explanation of the evaluation metrics:

 * __SSIM__: mean from the [SSIM](https://en.wikipedia.org/wiki/Structural_similarity) between 100 random generated image pairs from the same class.
 Measure diversity within a class.
+SSIM between images ranges between -1 and 1, -1 being the inverse of eachother, 1 being the same image.
 * __Inception Score__: measures the diversity of images across classes and 'classifiability' of generated images using a pre-trained classifier.
 * __Classification Accuracy__: Use a pretrained classifier and check if images generated when conditioned on a certain feature are also actually classified as such.
 * __Nearest neighbors__: for a generated image, finds the nearest neighbor from the training dataset to make sure the GAN is not just reproducing images.